VADITIM/VADITIM/README.md

 > “Does this *feel* good to use?”

 > Because forgettable software is everywhere.
-> But interfaces that feel alive
+> But interfaces that feel alive?
 > Rare.

 ---